Jagdish Mahto: Communist upsurge under Mahto

 In the 1967 election, Mahto was supporting his friend Ram Naresh Ram in the elections to the legislative assembly, who was running on the ticket of the Communist Party of India against a candidate supported by local Bhumihars.
 When Mahto went to the polling booth, he saw that a Bhumihar youth was preventing voters from casting their votes.
 Mahto spoke out against this and was beaten badly by other Bhumihars.
 He was admitted to the hospital, where he remained for several months.
-After being discharged, Mahto decided to initiate the movement once again which was extinguished in 1930 without any result.
+After being discharged, Mahto became sympathetic to radical ideas.
 Mahto met Charu Mazumdar during this period, who had led a "communist uprising" in Bengal and had travelled to Bhojpur to deliver a speech against the landlords.

 Mahto formed an alliance with other like-minded youths, including Ram Naresh Ram and Rameswar Ahir.
 They assembled their supporters under the Communist Party of India (Marxist–Leninist) Liberation.
 They began organising murders of landlords and their henchmen.
 According to author Bernard D'Mello:

 By the end of the 1970s, a large number of landlords were killed.
 The movement pushed for economic reforms (e.g., eliminating unpaid labour of the Dalits for their masters) as well as increased respect for the Dalits.
 Prior to the movement, there were virtually no consequences for landlords who engaged in unwanted sexual contact with Dalit women.
 The Dalits were mostly landless labourers who were fighting under Jagdish Mahto for their honour.